antdlx/aic18_rc/QANet/README.md

 * --mode：test/valid/train/debug
 * --input: test/valid/train file path, especially , debug mode uses train path

 Be careful, the results are in answers folder, but these are tmp file, you can run "vote_ser_new_word.py" to get the final answers or edit codes by yourself.
+And thanks for my partner Liu wrote this .py